 Here’s a rough breakdown of online seller fees outside of Amazon:

 - Walmart: referral fee for each product sold, typically 15% of sale price; no monthly subscription fees

-- Facebook Marketplace: no subscription fees; no referral fee for local sales, referral fee of 5% of sale price if product is shipped
+- Facebook Marketplace: no subscription fees; no referral fee for local sales; referral fee of 5% of the sale price if the product is shipped

 - Instagram Checkout: selling fee of 5% per shipment

 - Shopify: monthly seller subscriptions start at $29.99